Logo

 Hello Bridge Families!

-Here is what we did in class this week:
+Here is some of what we did in class this week:

 Don't forget to please help your child pass off their songs and scales to earn pins!
 You just need to send me a video of them playing.
 The scales can be played with or without the back track, but they need to be perfect at least one time with both hands.